OpertusMundi/ingest/README.md

 Prepare the following files/directories:

    * `./secrets/secret_key`: file needed (by Flask) for signing/encrypting session data
-   * `./secrets/postgis/ingest-password`: file containing the password for the PostGIS database user
+   * `./secrets/postgis/geodata-password`: file containing the password for the PostGIS database user
-   * `./secrets/geoserver/ingest-password`: file containing the password for the Geoserver user
+   * `./secrets/geoserver/admin-password`: file containing the password for the Geoserver admin user
-   * `./secrets/db_pass`: file containing the password for the main database user
+   * `./secrets/database-password`: file containing the password for the main database user
    * `./logs`: a directory to keep logs under
    * `./temp`: a directory to be used as temporary storage
-   * `./input`: a directory to be used as the root of input files

 Start application:

     docker-compose -f compose.yml up

-## Run tests
+## Run tests *FIXME*

 Copy `compose-testing.yml.example` to `compose-testing.yml` and adjust to your needs.
 This is a just a docker-compose recipe for setting up the testing container.